itsjohncs/johncs.com/source/posts/6-spellchecker.rst

 I wanted the search page at Khan Academy to be able to check users' queries for spelling errors.

 The search page at Khan Academy will check your query for spelling errors (ex: try `searching for *factor quadrattics* <https://www.khanacademy.org/search?page_search_query=factor+quadrattics>`_).

+.. [#reach_research] I found that the 28% of the least frequent 16,000 queries and 18% of the most frequent 16,000 queries had typos within edit distance 2 of a known common word.
+I defined "common word" by training my little sample program based on `Peter Norvig's awesome sample code <http://norvig.com/spell-correct.html>`_ with some dictionaries and all of Khan Academy's content.